TheMartianLife/Honours-Code/README.md

 ### Outputs

-a `.csv` file of the values from each initialised Tweet object, laid out as below.
+a `.csv` file of the values from each initialised Tweet object, laid out as follows...

 ![image of C S V open in spreadsheet program, demonstrating column names and values](output.png)